tmunzer/get-a-key/README.md

 # Get-a-Key
 This application provides a single page app to get a PPSK from HMNG service.
-This App can use AzureAD or ADFS (soon) to authenticate users.
+This App can use AzureAD or ADFS to authenticate users.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.